Consumption of agricultural and horticultural products

 Young people spend less money on food than those over 60

-Young people spent significantly less money on food than older people.
+The youngest age groups spend significantly less money on food than older people.

 Higher incomes spend considerably more money on food than average